freeCodeCamp/freeCodeCamp/guide/english/css/css3-backgrounds/index.md

    background-repeat: repeat-x;
 ```

-But sometimes you don't want to have your background on all the surface, you've to specify it by typing:
+But sometimes you don't want to have your background cover the whole surface, you have to specify this by typing:

 ```css
    background-image: url("GitHub-Mark.png");